You can make a tax-free contribution to WETA from your traditional or ROTH IRA if you are age 70 ½ or older.

 - You cannot receive any goods or services in return for your charitable IRA rollover contribution in order to qualify for tax-free treatment.

 - You must receive an acknowledgement from WETA or other charity for each rollover contribution.

 We recommend that you seek advice from your accountant prior to making a charitable rollover as personal circumstances can have a significant impact on whether charitable rollovers are advantageous.
-In order to benefit from the 2015-eligible IRA contribution, contact your IRA plan administrator.
+In order to benefit from the IRA contribution, contact your IRA plan administrator.
 Please let us know the name of your plan provider so we can look for your check and notify you accordingly.
-Call Debbie Eliason at (703) 998-1834 or send an email to email@example.com.
+Call Debbie Eliason at (703) 998-1834 or send an email to firstname.lastname@example.org.
 We are happy to provide you with a sample transfer request letter to your plan administrator.